Guildford Road: Upgrades and improvements

 The Mount Lawley Subway had two main issues in its history, flooding during heavy rains and "narrowness" created an ongoing issue until its widening.

 The section near Bassendean has also been improved.
 As late as 1968, Guildford Road was aligned through Bassendean, curving multiple times.
-It has since been realigned to the northern edge of the town centre, with the previous alignment now named Old Perth Road.
+In the 1970s, it was realigned to the northern edge of the town centre, with the previous alignment renamed as Old Perth Road.
 Old Perth Road has existed as a distinct road since at least 1992.